skyler120/sparsity-halo/README.md

 ### Training models with HALO on CIFAR10/0

 This command will train a VGG-like architecture on the CIFAR-10 dataset with the HALO penalty.
 Running this command should give you an accuracy close to 93.61.
 You can change the architecture to resnet and depth to 50 to replicate our experiments with a different architecture, and the dataset to cifar100.
 Information about proper hyperparameters can be found in the appendix of our paper.
-A similar command can be used for MNIST experiments using the mnist.py file in the mnist directory.
+A similar command can be used for MNIST experiments using the mnist.py file.
 ```
 python cifar.py \
   -d cifar10  \